 Pregnant women with these signs or symptoms should consult their doctor.

-Treatment of fatty liver disease
+- Nonalcoholic fatty liver disease

-Prevention of Fatty Liver
+- Cirrhosis of Liver

 - REVERSAL OF NAFLD AND THE GLOBAL OBESITY EPIDEMIC

 - The Diagnosis and Management ofNonalcoholic Fatty Liver Disease:Practice Guidance From the AmericanAssociation for the Study ofLiver Diseases

 - Stress levels linked to risk of liver disease death, study shows

 - Perceived stress and non-alcoholic fatty liver disease in apparently healthy men and women

 - Losing just six hours of sleep could increase diabetes risk, study finds